Coding Quests

 grid.add_child(ui_slot)

-Each UI slot is a simple scene:
+Each UI slot is a small scene:

 GDScript